nigarkana/test_Playwright3/README.md

 This is the third Playwright project test

-Push and pull command working successfully
+Push and pull commands working successfully

+Checking pull command from remote